On Arrangements of Pseudohyperplanes: pseudo-hyperplane Arrangements

+\br{remcomplement} If the pseudo-hyperplanes of an arrangement are embedded smoothly then their tangent bundles are embedded in $\R^{2l}$.
+In such a case there is one more possible generalization of the complexified complement: define it as the complement of the union of tangent bundles of pseudo-hyperplanes in $\R^{2l}$.
+We call this space the \textit{tangent bundle complement}.
+It will be an interesting question to figure out whether these two complements have the same homotopy type. \er

+\br{vinberg} We should also mention that a similar construction has appeared in the literature.
+Let $W$ be an infinite Coxeter group acting as a reflection group on a finite-dimensional, real vector space $V$.
+Then by a theorem of Vinberg \cite{vinberg71} the action is faithful on a convex cone with non-empty interior, called the \emph{Tits' cone} and denoted $I$.
+The fixed-point set of $W$ is a locally-finite collection $\A_W$ of hyperplanes in $I$.
+A topological space associated with data is $I\times I\setminus \left(\bigcup_{H\in\A_W}(H\times H) \right)$.
+This space inherits the free and proper action of $W$ and the fundamental group of the quotient is an infinite-type Artin group. \er

-We now want to construct an open covering of the space $M(c\A)$.
-First we state some more terminology and results from topological embeddings that we need.
-A connected codimension $1$ submanifold $N$ of a manifold $M$ is \emph{two-sided} if there is a connected open neighborhood of $U$ of $N$ in $M$ such that $U\setminus N$ has exactly two components each of which is open in $M$.
-Further, $N$ is said to be \emph{bicollared} in $M$ if it has an open neighborhood homeomorphic to $N\times (-1, 1)$ with $N$ itself corresponding to $N\times \{0\}$.
-We will use the following theorem originally due to M. Brown in 1964.
+We now construct an open covering of the space $M(c\A)$.
+A connected codimension-$1$ submanifold $N$ of a manifold $M$ is \emph{two-sided} if there is a connected open neighborhood $U$ of $N$ in $M$ such that $U\setminus N$ has exactly two components each of which is open in $M$.
+Further, $N$ is said to be \emph{bi-collared} in $M$ if it has an open neighborhood homeomorphic to $N\times (-1, 1)$ with $N$ itself corresponding to $N\times \{0\}$.
+We will use the following theorem originally due to M. Brown in 1964 (see Rushing \cite[Theorem 1.7.5]{rushing73}).

-\bt{thmref3} Let $N$ be a locally flat, connected, two-sided, codimension $1$ submanifold of $M$.
-Then $N$ is bicollared in $M$. \et
+\bt{thmref3} Let $N$ be a locally flat, connected, two-sided, codimension-$1$ submanifold of $M$.
+Then $N$ is bi-collared in $M$. \et